PAST DUE DISABILITY BENEFITS

-These questions determine your income and asset eligible for SSI benefits.
+These questions determine, based on your income and asset, whether you can get SSI benefits.
 Read here for more information about SSI benefits.
-If you receive SSI benefits, then you are also eligible for Medicaid.
-Find out more information about Medicaid benefits here.
+If you receive SSI benefits, then you can also get Medicaid benefits, which is a form of health insurance.
+Find out more information about Medicaid benefits.

 YOUR PAST DUE BENEFIT PAYMENT

 It is possible to receive your past due benefits before your first monthly payment starts.
-But, it is unlikely.
-Typically, it takes 4-6 months for the SSA to process your past due disability payment check.
+But, it is not likely.
+Typically, it takes 4-6 months for the SSA to process your past due SSD payment check.